asreview/paper-asreview/Figure_1/README.md

 # Number of publications
-This directory contains scripts to reproduce reproduce the results of Figure 1 for the paper ' ASReview: Open Source Software for Efficient and Transparent Systematic Reviews'.
+This directory contains scripts to reproduce the results of Figure 1 for the paper ' ASReview: Open Source Software for Efficient and Transparent Systematic Reviews'.
 It consists of three parts: 1) getting the data, 2) processing the data for visualization, 3) visualizing the data.

 Figure 1 displays the number of new COVID-19 publications per week from Nov 14, 2019 until March 15, 2020, as well as the cumulative number over this time period.